fluidweb-co/flyout-block/README.md

     <link rel='stylesheet' id='flyout-animations' href='path/to/dist/flyout-animations.min.css' type='text/css' media='all' />

     <script type="text/javascript" src="path/to/dist/animate-helper.min.js"></script>
+    <script type="text/javascript" src="path/to/dist/inert.min.js"></script>
     <script type="text/javascript" src="path/to/dist/flyout-block.min.js"></script>
 ```

+Remember to change the `path/to/dist/` to the actual path in your project.
-If you plan to use your own css animations you can skip loading the styles `flyout-animations.min.css`.
+If you plan to use your own css animations you can skip loading the styles `flyout-animations.min.css`, if no animation is provided the flyout scripts will still work as intended without animations ;)

 ### NPM